DdeHoog/Sudoku-Solver/README.md

 # Sudoku Solver

-Sudoku Solver is a Python project which attempts to use a backtracking algorithm to solve a Sudoku board.
+Sudoku Solver is a Python project which attempts to use a recursive backtracking algorithm to solve a Sudoku board.

 ## Installation